DMAIL-Workshop/DMAIL2025/lbc.md

 Only teams that have completed the registration form and signed the license agreement will be granted access to the dataset and permitted to submit challenge results.

+To register, please contact:
+sabine[dot]wehnert[at]ovgu[dot]de

+*For submission of challenge results, please use the general inquiry email listed at the bottom of this page.*

 # **Submission Instructions**